droptica/droopler/UPDATE.md

 # Updating Droopler

+## Droopler 3.3.0

+This is a release with Drupal 10 compatibility changes.
+Please do the steps from instruction for version 3.2.0 before updating to this version and upgrading to Drupal 10.

 ## Droopler 3.2.0

 This is an interim release in which we change the minimal required Drupal version to 9.5, and we remove a dependencies to deprecated modules, before next release with Drupal 10 compatibility changes.